Mass rock (Portglenone)

-The Mass rock of Portglenone (also called 'The Old Altar') is one of the various Mass rocks which stand throughout Ireland.
+The Mass rock of Portglenone (also called the 'Old Altar') is one of several hundred Mass rocks in Ireland.
 Located at Portglenone in County Antrim, the rock was used during the mid-seventeenth century in an isolated location for Catholic Mass.
 These times were a period dominated by the Penal Laws and known as the Penal Times.

 History

-Ahoghill & Portglenone Parishes
+Ahoghill and Portglenone Parishes

 Portglenone Parish was formerly part of Ahoghill Parish, with this Mass rock at one end of the area.
 Some of the parish priests who would have said Mass here included: